atsfr-tibco-devhub/TIBCO-Platform-Workshop/docs/README.md

 > [!NOTE]
 Objective: Log a warning message if the record is not found in the database.

-1. Drag a **Log** activity from the Activity Bar -> General-> Log onto the canvas and connect to FetchCustomerRow activity.
+1. Drag a **Log** activity from the Activity Bar -> General-> Log onto the canvas and connect to CallBackendService activity.
 Rename the activity to **LogMessageWarnNotFound**.

 ![](./images/Image_41.gif)